Analysis of Failures and Risks in Deep Learning Model Converters: A Case Study in the ONNX Ecosystem: Theme 2: Failure Analysis (of ONNX)

 \subsubsection{Sampling}

 \myparagraph{For RQ1-2} Given the comparable number of issues after filtering (\cref{fig:filtering}), 100 issues were randomly sampled from each repository and analyzed per~\cref{sec:meth:taxonomy}.

 \myparagraph{For RQ3} Our goal is to understand trends.
 The random sampling for RQ1-2 does not yield enough samples to measure failure characteristics at a given point in time.
-We thus reuse the samples from RQ1-2, adding additional random samples per year for an accurate measurement of annual failure distributions (histogram equalization~\cite{XXX}).
+We thus reuse the samples from RQ1-2, adding additional random samples per year for an accurate measurement of annual failure distributions (histogram equalization~\citep{XXX}).
 Specifically: (1) In years with $<$ 25 issues, we analyze all issues; and (2) In years with $\geq$ 25 issues, we sample 25 issues or half of the total, whichever is larger.
 The result was sampling an additional \TotalSamplesAdded issues across the \YearAdded years \Years of issue data.
 On average, in each year we sampled an additional \AvgSamplesAdded issues. \fi

-\myparagraph{Manual Classification of Failures and Interrater Agreement} In our pilot study of applying Shen \etals taxonomies (\cref{sec:meth:taxonomy}), we observed strong agreement between raters.
-Therefore, we generally relied on a single rating (one rater analyzing all issues) of the \TotalSamples sampled issues.
-To assess the risk of taxonomic drift\JD{citation needed, maybe a textbook on qualitative data analysis}, a second rater analyzed one tranche of randomly selected failures.
-In those \TotalDriftSamples samples, the two raters had perfect agreement/Kappa=\DriftTesting.
-We therefore believe the single-rater analysis was sufficiently objective.
+\myparagraph{Interrater Agreement} In our pilot study of applying Shen \etals taxonomies, we observed strong agreement between raters.
+Therefore, we relied on a single rating (one rater analyzing all issues) of the \TotalSamples sampled issues.
+To assess the risk of taxonomic drift~\citep{wicks2017coding}, a second rater analyzed one tranche of randomly selected failures.
+In those \TotalDriftSamples samples, the two raters had perfect agreement/$\kappa$=\DriftTesting.
+We conclude the single-rater analysis was sound.

 \ifHISTOGRAMEQUALIZATION and one tranche of issues for RQ3 (20 samples, Kappa of \DriftTestingYearlyCauses/Causes, \DriftTestingYearlySymptoms/Symptoms). \fi